 Another inherent problem with blockchain is the fact that it is a slow and costly platform by design with large data sets and number of users.
 The technology relies on a transaction consensus mechanism (protocols that ensure that all the devices reliant on the technology are synchronized with each other and agree which decisions are legitimate and, therefore, safe to be added to the blockchain), which prevents it from truly being applicable to real-time performance management.
 Though there are proprietary blockchain solutions to overcome these problems, they are controlled by private companies or consortiums, locked in by the respective proprietary rights that, again, contradict blockchain interoperability, data semantics and platform openness.
 Effectively, these options aren’t able to cut to the heart of issue and provide meaningful solutions.

 There are a handful of use cases in the pharmaceutical supply chain that may be good candidates for blockchain technology.
 For example, the FDA is working with various partners, including UCLA Health, IBM, KPMG, Merck Sharp & Dohme, Walmart, and TraceLink on various blockchain and distributed ledger projects to support the track and trace of drugs and/or digital recalls.
-This is a novel use case for blockchain given the highly sensitive transactional data that is shared about medications making their way up and down the pharma supply chain, which helps to ensure there is a carefully tracked and encrypted record affirming every medication bottle’s integrity and pedigree.
+Some of these pilots demonstrate a novel use case for blockchain given the highly sensitive transactional data that is shared about medications making their way up and down the pharma supply chain, which helps to ensure there is a carefully tracked and encrypted record affirming every medication bottle’s integrity and pedigree.

-But my advice is that, given the specific benefits and costs of blockchain, it is best to carefully consider the most applicable use cases for your company’s specific business objectives before jumping on the blockchain bandwagon.
+“Given the specific benefits and costs of blockchain, it is best to carefully consider the most applicable use cases for your company’s specific business objectives before jumping on the blockchain bandwagon,” Hogan says.